beeftornado/duplicate-image-finder/README.md

   -f FORMAT, --format FORMAT
-                        how do you want the list of photos presented to you (human/default, json, csv, table)
+                        how do you want the list of photos presented to you (human/default, json, csv, table) --index               only index the photos and skip comparison and output steps
 ```

 ## Description